scotato/sleeper/README.md

 ### `npm run bundle`

-Bundles the app for production to `build.zip`.
+Builds and zips the app for production as `sleeper-vX.X.X.zip`.